Broadcast Journalism

 There is nothing I would rather have in my hand than a microphone.

-My passion for telling stories on camera has led me to not only jump at every opportunity to do so but to create my own.
-Bridgeland doesn’t have a broadcast journalism class.
-There’s no studio, no high-level broadcast equipment and essentially nowhere really to turn when looking for guidance in broadcast journalism specifically.
+My passion for telling stories on camera has led me to not only jump at every opportunity to do so but also to create my own.
+My high school didn’t have a broadcast journalism class.
+There was no studio, no high-level broadcast equipment and essentially nowhere really to turn when looking for guidance in broadcast journalism specifically.
+The first university I attended also didn’t have a journalism department or any related organizations to join.

-Paving a path on my own to reach my broadcasting goals has been one of the hardest and most humbling things I have ever done and continue to do.
-However, I wouldn’t change a single thing about my ongoing journey.
+I wouldn’t change a single thing about my journey.
+The beginning of my career helped me develop the grit and tenacity needed to shine on-air.
 On camera, I am authentically myself, and I think that it translates into my work.

 Standups From the Sidelines…Event Coverage